About

 - The method is published and externally corroborated.
 Methodology documents how a censorship measurement becomes a verified incident (cross-checked against OONI, CensoredPlanet, and IODA — three projects we do not run), how the federal ingest works, and the common method behind the accountability datasets.
 The rules live at /standards/.

-- The data is downloadable, openly licensed, and keyless.
-Every accountability dataset ships as static JSON (one manifest, CC BY / CC0); the federal hub is CC0 behind a public REST API.
+- The data is downloadable, source-labeled, and keyless.
+Every accountability dataset ships as static JSON (one manifest, with its license stated); the regulatory hub is available through a public REST API.
+Reuse terms vary by source.
 Check any number on this site against the data it links.

 - The code and datasets are public. github.com/voidly-ai (probes, MCP server, datasets) and HuggingFace (1.66M+ dataset downloads).